apertus-open-source-cinema/web-remote/README.md

 1. Go to Folder where the `package.json` file is
 1. Run `npm install`

-To start a development server, run `npm run start`.
+To start a development gulp build server, run `npm run dev`.
-To start a development server with node dev Server, run `npm run devserver`.
+To start the development websocket server, run `npm run server`.
 To build the project statically, run `npm run build`.